By Eric Vandenbroeck and co-workers

 first consolidated in the third tier.
 This lower tier normally associated with

-the Sanhuang (Three Sovereigns) and with one of the
+the Sanhuang (Three Sovereigns) and with one of the main scriptures of the

-main scriptures of the pre-Shangqing and pre-Lingbao traditions of nan, the Sanhuang
+pre-Shangqing and pre-Lingbao traditions of nan, the Sanhuang wen, or Script of

-wen, or Script of the Three Sovereigns.
-This explains why medieval alchemy,
+the Three Sovereigns.
+This explains why medieval alchemy, despite the lack of

-despite the lack of textual connections of its sources to the Script of the
+textual connections of its sources to the Script of the Three Sovereigns, is

-corpus; it also helps to understand why the Way of the Celestial Masters is
+often related to Sanhuang corpus; it also helps to understand why the Way of

-often associated with the heaven of Great Clarity, and why Zhang Daoling, the originator of the Way of the Celestial
+why Zhang Daoling, the originator of the Way of the Celestial Masters, is

-Masters, is credited with alchemical knowledge by medieval and later sources.
+credited with alchemical knowledge by medieval and later sources.

 Although almost all

-scholars translate the word ‘waidan’ with “outer
+scholars translate the word ‘waidan’ with “outer Alchemy,” in contrast the

-Ge Hong deemed meditation to be superior to self-cultivation methods like
+foremost authority on waidan Ge Hong deemed meditation to be superior to

-daoyin (gymnastics), breathing, sexual techniques,
+self-cultivation methods like daoyin (gymnastics), breathing, sexual

-cereals (duangu or bigu).
+from cereals (duangu or bigu).

 To him the use of